realmaster42/EverybodyEditsProtocol/README.md

 `[1] String` World URL
 > The image URL of the next world in the campaign.

-Both of these outcomes are followed with list of rewards described as follows:
+Both outcomes are followed with list of rewards:

 `[...]
 String` Id
 > The identifier of the reward.